iptq/deductive-failures-hsf/450_cats.md

 > cats_51474229fe0d9bbd8da500fe3f74b383d175cee1.zip

 Aside from taking forever to download, this problem actually wasn't too bad.
+Inside the user's home directory, there seems to be a keylogger program, and a veracrypt installer.